 As always for a Tarantino film, “Once Upon a Time in Hollywood” boasts top-notch direction, production design (Barbara Ling), 35mm cinematography (Robert Richardson), costume design (Arianne Phillips) and editing (Fred Raskin), not to mention Tarantino’s Original Screenplay, which expertly threads several stories and characters into a satisfying finale.

-Landing the Fipresci International Film Critics’ prize out of Director’s Fortnight at Cannes was Robert Eggers’ follow-up to “The Witch,” the intense period two-hander “The Lighthouse,” which A24 will open October 18.
+Landing the Fipresci International Film Critics’ prize out of Director’s Fortnight at Cannes was Robert Eggers’ follow-up to “The Witch,” the intense period two-hander “The Lighthouse” (October 18, A24).
 Shot on 35mm black-and-white film and presented in Academy ratio, “The Lighthouse” stars Willem Dafoe and Robert Pattinson as a veteran lighthouse keeper and his strapping new assistant, who go toe-to-toe with each other, stranded on a storm-buffeted rocky island.
 Neither total horror (with attendant chills and thrills) nor deeply pensive drama, it’s about tour-de-force acting and brilliantly percussive period mise-en-scene executed at a high level.
 Academy voters could respond to the period detail and the bravura performances.

 A24 is also pushing fall festival breakout “Waves,” Trey Edward Shults’ family drama starring Kelvin Harrison, Jr. as an athletic high school achiever who gets into terrible trouble; Sterling K. Brown plays the loving father who pushes his son too hard.